chicbass/chicbass.github.io/aem_ex_e_2.md

 3. XML

 > 8
-> Which AFM feature can an organization use when they want to develop content for future releases?
+> Which AEM feature can an organization use when they want to develop content for future releases?

 1. Workflow
 2. **Launches**